StevenDuan9/UBC-CPEN-522/README.md

 # UBC-CPEN-522
-## This folder contains codeing assignments of this course.
+## This folder contains coding assignments of this course.